Ni-Vanuatu: Cuisine

-Indigenous communities have diets that involved foraging and fishing as their main method of sustenance.
-It wasn't until European involvement of livestock a copra production that cattle meat and cocoa were introduced.
-Root vegetables such as taro and yams were a main staple of traditional ni-vanatu communities as they were considered as "strong foods" that make the people strong and energetic.
+Indigenous communities have diets that involve foraging and fishing as their main method of sustenance.
+It wasn't until European involvement of livestock and copra production that cattle meat and cocoa were introduced.
+Root vegetables such as taro and yams are a staple of traditional ni-Vanatu communities as they are considered "strong foods" that make the people strong and energetic.

-Hunting and fishing were designated as a role for men due to cultural beliefs of women on a boat would make her infertile.
-Thus men would hunt for fish and women would feed pigs and forage for root vegetables.
-Roles for men and women would be divided equally in food preparation as they have different roles in the household hut or men's hut.
-However division of the food would be dependent on the ranking of female and males status in the community.
-Food prepared in the separate fire closest to the entrance of the household hut are reserved for women, children and ungraded boys and the fire closest to the back of the hut is reserved for men and graded boys.
-The food prepared in the men's hut would further be divided into four separate fires and subsequently, for the four different rankings of the men in the community.
+Hunting and fishing were designated as a role for men due to a cultural belief that a woman being on a boat would make her infertile.
+Thus men would hunt for fish while women would feed pigs and forage for root vegetables.
+Roles for men and women would be divided equally in food preparation as they have different roles in the household hut, or men's hut.
+However, division of the food would be dependent on the ranking of the female and males status in the community.
+Food prepared in the separate fire closest to the entrance of the household hut are reserved for women, children and ungraded boys while the fire closest to the back of the hut is reserved for men and graded boys.
+The food prepared in the men's hut would be further divided into four separate fires for the four different rankings of the men in the community.

 Kava drinking

 Kava is a beverage in the Oceanic regions of Polynesia, Melanesia and Micronesia.
-Kava plays a central role in spiritual, cultural and social practices of indigenous ni-vanatu.
+Kava plays a central role in spiritual, cultural, and social practices of indigenous ni-Vanatu.
 There are remedial notions of kava that it could be used for medicinal purposes.

 Kava bowls are used in preparation and serving of the beverage with different types of materials being used.
 Kava bowls are considered sacred and have been traditionally used exclusively for kava drinking.